 Chimney inspections should be done once a year, regardless of use.
 Why?
 Because there’s a lot you won’t know just by looking at the exterior of the chimney and fireplace.

-During an annual inspection, hidden issues — not just fire hazards, but chimney leaks and other issues — can be unveiled so you know what needs to be done, if anything, to keep your system in tip top shape.
+During an annual inspection, hidden issues — not just fire hazards, but chimney leaks and other issues — can be unveiled so you know what, if anything, needs to be done to keep your system in tip-top shape.
 By keeping up with annual inspections, you’ll know about damage and concerns in the early stages, when it’s least threatening and least expensive to address.
 But which inspection is right for you?

 There are three levels of inspection, based upon standards set by the National Fire Protection Association Code/Standard NFPA 211, and the experienced team here at Top Hat Chimney & Roofing, Inc. specializes in all three.